tataraba/iesl/README.md

 This will then allow you to use the `pdm` CLI within any python project.

-(Now you can navigato to the project root and run the `pdm install` command as noted above.)
+(Now you can navigate to the project root and run the `pdm install` command as noted above.)

 #### Using venv

 You can also get started more traditionally by creating your own virtual environment and installing dependencies using `pip`.

-After cloning, navigate to the location where you have cloned the project (your project root) and run the following command in your terminal:
+Make sure you're at the project root and type:

 ```
 python -m venv .venv